Inouye165/React-Photo-App/docs/SECRET_ROTATION.md

 - Update the new key in your server `.env` and CI secrets (e.g. `OPENAI_API_KEY`).
 - If your app used the key client-side, rotate immediately and audit where keys are used.

-## CI (GitHub Actions, etc.)
+## CI

-- Replace any plaintext keys in workflow YAMLs with repository secrets.
+- Replace any plaintext keys in CI configuration with secret references.
-- Update the repository secrets (`Settings → Secrets & variables`) with the rotated keys.
+- Update your CI/CD secret store with the rotated keys.
-- Re-run CI to ensure builds/flows pick up the new keys.
+- Re-run your CI pipeline to ensure builds/flows pick up the new keys.

 ## Removing secrets from git history (if keys were committed)